rsyncOSX/RsyncOSXdocs/content/post/RsyncParameters.md

 - ssh port, set if ssh uses other port than standard port 22
 - the ssh keypath and identity file, normally this is `.ssh/id_rsa`, set name only if other keypath and identity file to be used by ssh

+## User selected Parameters

+There is also possible to add [user selected parameters](/post/userparameters/).